truecharts/public/charts/incubator/authentik/docs/installation_notes.md

 Scale users, just have to check the checkbox

 > You have to create an outpost in the GUI first.
+> And afterwards enable it.
 > Applications > Outposts

 ### Host

 `host` should not need to be overridden.
-Defaults to `http://localhost:9000`
+Defaults to `https://localhost:9443`

 ### Host Browser